Skip to main content

 Each state has different requirements, but generally, business accounts are required for unemployment insurance tax and state income tax.
 Unemployment insurance tax rates are also required.
 State websites usually make it easy to determine the rate that should be used for new employers if you haven’t been assigned a rate yet.

 If you don’t have a specific account number, either because you haven’t registered yet or have registered and are waiting, please select “I’ve applied for but have not received it yet” for the relevant account number.
-You can run payroll as long as you made this selection, but you should try to complete the setup before the end of the quarter.
+You can run payroll as long as you make this selection, but you should try to complete the setup before the end of the quarter.

 Example of selecting “I’ve applied for…” in Colorado